Rackham Distinguished Graduate Mentor Award

 - Gerald Davis, Wilbur K. Pierpont Professor of Management and Professor of Sociology

 - Sioban Harlow, Professor of Epidemiology

-- Lori Isom, Professor of Pharmacology and Professor of Molecular and Integrative Physiology
+- Lori Isom, Professor of Pharmacology, Professor of Molecular and Integrative Physiology

-- Daniel Klionsky, Alexander G. Ruthven Professor of Life Sciences and Professor of Molecular, Cellular and Developmental Biology
+- Daniel Klionsky, Alexander G. Ruthven Professor of Life Sciences, Professor of Molecular, Cellular and Developmental Biology

 - Ronald Koenig, Professor of Internal Medicine